 Economic factors influence these metro migration connections (figure 7).
 While there are roughly equal numbers of mining-dependent counties across the four quartiles, the other county types show much more variation in degree of metro migration connectivity.
 Farming-dependent regions show weaker migration connections with metro regions, as more than 150 (nearly 40 percent) of these counties fall in the lowest gross migration quartile.
-In contrast, Government- and recreation-dependent counties display much stronger migration connections with metro regions as disproportionate numbers of these counties fall in the higher migration quartiles.
-The tendency for recreation-dependent counties to display strong migration links with metro regions is consistent with the literature discussed above highlighting the ways nonmetro migration pathways develop over time, and increased movement along these established migration pathways likely brought the COVID-19 virus from urban to rural regions.
+In contrast, Government- and recreation-dependent counties display much stronger migration quartiles.
+The tendency for recreation-dependent counties to display strong migration links with metro regions is consistent with the literature discussed above highlighting the ways nonmetro migration pathways likely brought the COVID-19 virus from urban to rural regions.

-Level of migration with metro counties (gross migration rate) for nonmetro counties by economic type
+Figure 7 Level of migration with metro counties (gross migration rate) for nonmetro counties by economic type